-The results of the measuring campaign are represented in Figures 5-8.
+The results of the measuring campaign are represented in Figures 5–8.
 In particular:

-Figures 5 a), b), c) and d) show the distances between points measured by CMM and nominal ones, before thermal treatment (D0), after treatment (D1), waiting after treatment (D2) and repeating the measurements in the last situation (D3), respectively, for all the 4 considered measuring lines.
+Figures 5 a), b), c) and d) show the distances between CMM measured points and nominal ones before thermal treatment (D0), immediately after treatment (D1), approximately two weeks after treatment (D2) and in a repeated measure approximately two weeks after treatment (D3), respectively, for all four of the established measuring lines.

-Figures 6 a), b), c) and d) show the distances between points measured by CMM and nominal ones, along each of the 4 considered lines: it can be seen that significant differences arise between data before treatment and data after treatment, in the order of 0.3 mm, as maximum difference.
+Figures 6 a), b), c) and d) show the distances between CMM measured points and nominal ones along each of the four established lines.
+It can be seen that significant differences arise between data before treatment and data after treatment, in the order of 0.3 mm as the maximum difference.

-Figures 7 a), b), c) and d) show the distances between points best fitted and nominal ones, in cases D0, D1, D2 and D3, respectively, for all the 4 considered measuring lines.
+Figures 7 a), b), c) and d) show the distances between best fitted points and nominal ones in cases D0, D1, D2 and D3, respectively, for all of the four measuring lines.

-Figures 8 a), b), c) and d) show the distances between points best fitted and nominal ones, along each of the 4 considered lines: it can be seen that the best fitting procedure removes the differences between before and after treatment.
+Figures 8 a), b), c) and d) show the distances between best fitted points and nominal ones along each of the four lines.
+It can be seen that the best fitting procedure removes the differences between before and after treatment.

 Table 1.
-RMS (mm) of differences between regression lines and experimental points, for each line and in correspondence to each condition (D0, D1, D2, D3) for CMM data (ref.
+RMS (mm) of differences between regression lines and experimental points for each line and in correspondence to each condition (D0, D1, D2, D3) for CMM data (ref.
 Figure 5).